ninjamonkey198206/T-RMM-PFSense-HAProxy-config/README.md

 **Assumes fully configured public DNS or DDNS, and a functional PFSense installation with existing valid wildcard SSL certificate available.
 Adjust hostnames, IPs, etc to suit the environment.**

+## Do NOT disable nginx proxy on the T-RMM instance.
+This assumes that it's in place and functional.

 ###
 ## [HAProxy installation](#haproxy-installation-1)
 ###